 Let’s talk about the background of minimum wage, Ontario first introduced the legislation in 1918.
 Currently, there is a federal minimum wage that dictates the least amount a worker can be paid for an hour of time.
 While there are some exceptions to the rule, this applies regardless of whether you are a casual worker, full, or part-time.
 It applies to all forms of payment including commission, flat rate, hourly, salary, or otherwise compensated (ex: piece work).

 However, because of economic discrepancies between provinces, the minimum wage figure changes each time you cross a border.
-In Ontario, the current minimum wage is $14.25 per hour.
+In Ontario, the minimum wage is $14.35 per hour as of October 01, 2021.
 While, historically, the minimum wage has increased in increments, each step forward took a lot of time (and wasn’t necessarily consistent with inflation).
 To address this, effective October 1, 2020, a rule went into effect where the rates are to be adjusted each subsequent year on the same day, April 1st.

 November 2, 2021, Doug Ford Announces New Minimum Way For Ontario Workers in 2022

 Premier Doug Ford announced this morning that the Ontario Government will be raising the minimum wage to $15 an hour starting January 1, 2022.
 Workers who earn minimum wage and work full time will see an increase of $1,350 in their yearly earnings.

 In addition to increasing the minimum wage, servers and bartenders will also see their once lower rate increase to $15 an hour.

 Ontario Minimum Wage Rates: October 1, 2021, To September 30, 2022